E-Discovery Leadership Conference 2015

 Magistrate Judge at U.S. District Court, Northern District of Illinois

-Magistrate Judge Sidney Schenkier has served as a United States Magistrate Judge since October 1998.
-He has been active in the Federal Magistrate Judges Association and has served as an Adjunct Professor in Clinical Trial Advocacy at Northwestern University School of Law.
-Judge Schenkier is a frequent speaker and author on discovery and trial practice issues, including electronic discovery.
+Magistrate Judge Sidney Schenkier has served since October 1998, including as presiding magistrate judge and on the Court’s Rules Committee.
+He has been active in the Federal Magistrate Judges Association and has taught courses in civil discovery and trial advocacy at Northwestern University School of Law.
+He is a frequent speaker and author on discovery and trial practice issues, including electronic discovery.

 James L. Moeller